 Questions you might want to consider: What procedures would be used to select data to be pre- served?
-What file formats will be used for preservation? https://uniris.unil.ch/researchdata/
+What file formats will be used for preservation?

+https://uniris.unil.ch/researchdata/

-Long term data archiving: collected data will be archived on the UNIL-NAS research storage (see Directive 4.2, art.
+Long-term data archiving: we will archive collected data on the UNIL-NAS research storage space (see Directive 4.2, art.
 2.4).

-Appropriate data archiving is under the responsibility of the Principal investigator Prof. X.
+Appropriate data archiving is the responsibility of the Principal investigator Prof. X.